Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Duff originates as a fictional beer.
 However, real Duff beer exists, most prominently at Universal Studios Florida where it is sold in real-world replicas of locations from the show such as Moe’s tavern.

 This drink originates from The Drew Carrey show and was made by the titular character and his friends in his garage.
 Buzz Beer within the world of the show was made from a brewed combination of beer and coffee and was related to many a storyline during the series.

-A fictional German beer that appears in the fourth and fifth instalments of the Grand Theft Auto series of video games.
-This like the many other fictional products in the games are often used as satire to their real-world equivalents.
+A fictional German beer that appears in the fourth and fifth installments of the Grand Theft Auto series of video games.
+This like the many other fictional products in the games is often used as satire to their real-world equivalents.
 In Pißwasser’s case, it is parodying the “Corona Beer contains urine” controversy from the late eighties along with the popularity of German beers.

 Pawtucket Patriot Ale

 The local brewery and ale of choice for the characters of the show Family Guy.
 Pawtucket Patriot Ale is named after the town of Quahog’s hero Pawtucket Pat.
-Additionally main character Peter Griffin both works at the brewery and regularly drinking the beer
+Additionally, main character Peter Griffin both works at the brewery and regularly drinks beer.

 Want Puppers Beer in USA?
 Here’s What You Need to Know

 No doubt, Puppers Premium Lager looks and sounds amazing, especially when most of the dialogue on Letterkenny is “Get this guy a f***ing Puppers.”